-The taught component consists of five core courses and one optional course running over two semesters.
-This is followed by a period of supervised research and writing of the dissertation which is submitted at the end of August.
-The dissertation gives you the opportunity to identify a specific area of interest and formulate a research project based on in-depth critical investigation.
+The taught component consists of three core courses and three optional courses running over two semesters.
+This is followed by a period of supervised research and writing of a dissertation.

 Teaching is delivered by a combination of in-house specialist and visiting scholars and experts.
 The lectures are enhanced by seminar discussions, some based in museums and galleries, giving you the opportunity to present your ideas and discuss them with classmates in a supportive yet challenging environment.

-You may choose from the following options run by History of Art:
+You may also choose from the following options run by History of Art:

 Or from the following options in the College of Arts: